The previous article in this series is The Data Depot

 Whenever people wish to dismiss an idea, they gravitate toward their perception of the weakest link.
 Discredit that link.
 Feel justified in rejecting the idea.

-While such a decisive response could neither be justified nor wise, what might each perspective in the “faith of Christ” discussion regard as the opposing viewpoint’s weakest link?
+While such a decisive response is probably neither justified nor wise, what might each perspective in the “faith of Christ” discussion regard as the opposing viewpoint’s weakest link?
 Ironically, both sides might point to whether or not this phrase should be rendered with “in.”

 For those favoring “faith in Christ,” they might perceive the opposing opinion as fighting an uphill battle against the combined testimony of classic Greek grammars and commentaries.
 However, for those supporting “faith of Christ,” they might view “in” as being unwarranted by the text.